ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 {{register-no-context-capsule}}.
 This type identifier is registered with IANA (see {{iana-format-types}}) and allows applications that use HTTP Datagrams to indicate what the content of datagrams are.
-Registration capsules carry a Datagram Format Data field which allows sending some additional information that would impact the format of datagrams.
+Registration capsules carry a Datagram Format Additional Data field which allows sending some additional information that would impact the format of datagrams.

 For example, a protocol which proxies IP packets can define a Datagram Format Type which represents an IP packet.
-The corresponding Datagram Format Data field would be empty.
-An extension to such a protocol that wishes to compress IP addresses could define a distinct Datagram Format Type and exchange two IP addresses via the Datagram Format Data field.
+The corresponding Datagram Format Additional Data field would be empty.
+An extension to such a protocol that wishes to compress IP addresses could define a distinct Datagram Format Type and exchange two IP addresses via the Datagram Format Additional Data field.
 Then any datagrams with that type would contain the IP packet with addresses elided.

 ## Context ID Allocation {#context-id-alloc}